-The Georgia Partnership’s 40 member Regional Learning Network (RLN) is providing valuable insight into the impact of COVID-19 on local systems.
-Having firmly established RLN over the last several years has allowed the Georgia Partnership to seamlessly/quickly pivot to play a key role in COVID-19 recovery efforts, both locally and on a state level.
+The Georgia Partnership’s Rural Learning Networks (RLNs) are providing valuable insight into the impact of COVID-19 on local systems.
+Having firmly established RLNs over the last several years has allowed the Georgia Partnership to seamlessly/quickly pivot to play a key role in COVID-19 recovery efforts, both locally and on a state level.

 In the Georgia Partnership's latest 2020 Top Ten Issues to Watch report, we put a spotlight on many of the issues that are now closely associated with COVID-19, particulary the inequities within Georgia’s education system.
 Looking ahead to the 2021 Top Ten report, we will be diving more deeply into issues of equity and how we can overcome them.